.

 Members are encouraged to display their post-nominals across professional platforms, including business cards, email signatures, websites, social media, reports, and formal communications.
 Consistent use not only reinforces individual standing but also contributes to the visibility of AVAA as the peak national body representing auctioneers and valuers.
 The following guidelines will assist members.

 The benefits of adopting post-nominals extend well beyond the individual.
 They strengthen credibility, enhance professional reputation, and provide a clear point of difference in the marketplace.
-Clients engaging with an AVAA member gain assurance that they are working with a professional who has met rigorous entry requirements and continues to uphold obligations such as ongoing professional development.
-For members themselves, post-nominals represent a visible acknowledgment of their expertise, a distinction that sets them apart and demonstrates a continuing commitment to excellence.
+Clients engaging with an AVAA member gain assurance that they are working with a professional who has met rigorous entry requirements and meets the requirements of the AVAA Professional Standards.
+For members, post-nominals are a visible acknowledgment of their expertise, a distinction that sets them apart and demonstrates a continued commitment to excellence.

 The AVAA post-nominals stand as a respected shorthand for quality, knowledge, and ethical practice in auctioneering and valuation.
 For every member entitled to use them, they are a public symbol of professionalism, a mark of trust, and a proud expression of belonging to Australia’s national body for auctioneers and valuers.